Tochemey/goakt/readme.md

 - Examples (check the [examples'](./examples) folder)
 - Integration with [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go) for traces and metrics.
 - Remoting
-    - Actors can send messages to other actors on a remote system
+    - Actors can send messages to other actors on a remote system via Tell and Ask message patterns.
-    - Actors can look up other actors' address on a remote system
+    - Actors can look up other actors' address on a remote system.
 - Clustering

 ## Cluster Mode